ramorel/ramorel.github.io/_pages/home.md

 1. I study how people and organizations respond to policies and how this is mediated by social networks and organizational and environmental contexts.
 I am particularly interested in the role of power and influence in shaping information exchange and behavior.
   a.
 For example, I study the (perhaps unintentional) ways dominant groups maintain inequalities in access to educational opportunities and resources and the implications of this for education policy.
 [My dissertation studies this](https://ramorel.github.io/research/dissertation/).
   b.
 I also study how [power and influence in social networks](http://journals.sagepub.com/doi/full/10.3102/0002831218788528) shape the development, understanding, and implementation of policies.
-2. My methodological toolkit includes network analysis, computational methods, and applied econometrics.
+2. My methodological toolkit includes regression analysis, network analysis, computational methods, and applied econometrics.
 I am interested in mixed-methods approaches, as well, particularly those combining qualitative analysis with computational methods.

 ### Recent publications: